-A. Two or more major depressive episodes.
-Note: to be considered separate episodes, there must be an interval of at least 2 consecutive months in which criteria are not met for a major depressive episode.
-B. The major depressive episodes are not better accounted for by schizoaffective disorder and are not superimposed on schizophrenia, schizophreniform disorder, delusional disorder or psychotic disorder not otherwise specified.
-C. There has never been a manic episode, a mixed episode or a hypomanic episode.
-Note: This exclusion does not apply if all the manic-like, mixed-like or hypomanic-like episodes are substance or treatment induced or are due to the direct physiological effects of a general medical condition. lf th he full criteria are currently met for a major depressive episode, specify its current clinical status and/or features: Mild, moderate, severe without psychotic features/severe with psychotic features.
-Chronic.
-With catatonic features.
-With melancholic features.
-With atypical features.
-With postpartum onset. dis he full criteria are not currently met for a major depressive episode, specify the current clinical status of the major depressive order or features of the most recent episode: In partial remission, in full remission.
-Chronic.
-With catatonic features.
-With melancholic features.
-With atypical features.
-With postpartum onset. becify: Longitudinal course specifiers (with and without interepisode recovery).
-With seasonal pattern.
+- A. Two or more major depressive episodes.
+Note: to be considered separate episodes, there must be an interval of at least 2 consecutive months in which criteria are not met for a major depressive episode. - B. The major depressive episodes are not better accounted for by schizoaffective disorder and are not superimposed on schizophrenia, schizophreniform disorder, delusional disorder or psychotic disorder not otherwise specified. - major najor C. There has never been a manic episode, a mixed episode or a hypomanic episode.
+Note: This exclusion does not apply if all the manic-like, mixed-like or hypomanic-like episodes are substance or treatment induced or are due to the direct physiological effects of a general medical condition.

+If the full criteria are currently met for a major depressive episode, specify its current clinical status and/or features:

+- Mild, moderate, severe without psychotic features/severe with psychotic features.

+- Chronic.

+- With catatonic features.

+- With melancholic features.

+- With atypical features.

+- With postpartum onset.

+as of the childeline of the children of the childeline of the chil If the full criteria are not currently met for a major depressive episode, specify the current clinical status of the major depressive disorder or features of the most recent episode:

+- In partial remission, in full remission.

+- Chronic.

+- With catatonic features.

+- With melancholic features.

+- With atypical features.

+- With postpartum onset.